Administrative Suspension for DUI

 - your blood-alcohol level or breath-alcohol level is 0.08 or higher; or

-- you refused to submit to a breath, blood or urine test.
+- you refused to submit to a lawfully requested breath, blood, or urine test after being advised of the implied consent warning.

 Any person arrested for DUI in Tampa or Hillsborough County will be taken to Central Breath Testing (CBT) where breath-alcohol tests are administered.
 Several Intoxilyzer 8000 machines are maintained at the CBT Unit located at the Hillsborough County Orient Road Jail.

-In some cases, after an arrested in Hillsborough County, a breath-alcohol test might be administered in a mobile facility called a BAT.
-The BAT mobile unit is often used during checkpoints and saturation patrols where a larger number of arrests are expected near a single location.
+In some cases, after an arrest in Hillsborough County, a breath-alcohol test might be administered in a mobile facility called a BAT.
+The BAT mobile unit is often used during checkpoints and saturation patrols where more arrests are expected near a single location.

 Click here to read more about our Recent Case Results in DUI Cases.